khaledGadelhaQ/CVision-api/README.md

 # 3. Configure your environment files with:
 #    - Prisma Postgres connection string
-#    - Firebase service account credentials
+#    - (Firebase credentials are loaded from firebase.json automatically)

 # 4. Push database schema to your database
 npx prisma db push